-Each of the fire protection districts to which this consolidated fire code applies adopt the following code amendment:
+Each of the fire protection districts to which this consolidated fire code applies have adopted the following code amendment:

 Section 1.
-That the Board of Directors of the Lakeside Protection District adopts as the Fire Code for the (insert fire district's name) the following: the 2013 California Fire Code, including the appendix to Chapter 4 and appendices B, H, I & K the 2012 International Fire Code (IFC), and the National Fire Protection Association Standards 13, 13-R & 13-D, 2013 Editions, together with the District's amendments in this ordinance.
+That the Board of Directors of the (insert fire district's name) adopts as the Fire Code for the (insert fire district's name) the following: the 2016 California Fire Code, including appendices I & N, the 2015 International Fire Code (IFC), and the National Fire Protection Association Standards 13, 13-R & 13-D, 2016 Editions, together with the District's amendments in this ordinance.
 This Fire Code is adopted for the protection of the public health and safety.
 It includes definitions, provisions for the safeguarding of life and property from fire and explosion hazards arising from the storage, handling and use of hazardous substances, materials and devices, and from conditions hazardous to life or property in the occupancy of buildings, requirements for permits and inspection for installing or altering systems, regulations for the erection, construction, enlargement, alteration, repair, moving, removal, conversion, demolition, equipment use and maintenance of buildings and structures, including the installation, alteration or repair of new and existing fire protection systems and their inspection and provides penalties for violation of this code.
 Each and all of the regulations, provisions, penalties, conditions and terms of the (insert fire district's name) Fire Code on file in the office of the (insert fire district's name) are hereby referred to, adopted, and made a part hereof, as if fully set out in this ordinance.